Andes Birding Tours Colombia Bogota Monserrate Trips

 Day 3: La Vega

 Located near the airport is Florida Park.
 This small natural area is a perfect spot to find the endemic Bogota Rail.
 Other interesting species to be found include endemic Apolinar's Wren, a fairly common bird of tall cattails.
 The endemic subspecies of the Yellow-hooded Blackbirds are normally present and conspicuous, but Noble Snipe and Subtropical Doradito are rather rare and more difficult to see.
 Small numbers of Spot-flanked Gallinule are usually present in open water and also to be seen is the Silvery-throated Spinetail and Rufous-browed Conebill, Band-tailed Seedeater, Lesser Scaup, Andean Siskin, Andean Teal, Black Flowerpiercer, as well as many other birds.
 We will spend the morning at this park and in the afternoon start heading up the mountains to the town of La Vega.
 It is a 2-hour drive to the municipality of San Francisco where the Enchanted Garden is located.
 The Enchanted Garden is a private residence located at an altitude of 5,000 feet.
 Some 300 hummingbirds can be seen at any moment coming to the 40 plus feeders present in the garden.
 27 different hummingbird species have been recorded here including the unique and highly regarded Indigo-capped Hummingbird and both Red-billed and Short-tailed Emeralds.
 And there are other birds there besides hummingbirds.
-Lodging for the night will be near the town of La Vega.
+Lodging for the night at the La Finestra Hotel near the town of La Vega.

 Day 4: Honda

 Just up the road from La Vega is La Laguna el Tabacal and we will be spending the morning in this area for birding and later in the day head to the town of Honda; about a 2-hour drive.
 Just outside of Honda is a wonderful lake and wetland and we will spend the afternoon and early evening boating and birding.
 This birding area is part of the Madre Vieja Slough.
 There are so many birds here that that is difficult to see and write them down fast enough without missing a few.
 Honda is located in the beautiful Magdalena River Valley that divides the Eastern and the Central Andes Cordillera.
 The area offers great birding along the river and slough habitats.
 A few of our favorites: Northern Screamer, Black-faced Dacnis, Sooty Ant-Tanager, White-mantled Barbet, White-bibbed Manakin and Black-capped Donacobius.
 Lodging will be at a hotel in Honda.
 We usually get here in the late afternoon and stay for sunset.
 We have several small boats that take us across the water, and we see a lot of birds.
 As we paddle back as the sunset, hundreds of nightjars and other birds are flying; some are heading to roost and others are just awaking for the evening.
 It is always an amazing experience.
 By the time we get back to the pier, it is dark and we are paddling by flashlight.
 What an experience!
+We will stay for one night at the El Virrey Hotel.

 Day 5: Manizales